 - Assistance with professional training, rehabilitation, job referrals, or education

-The Social Security Administration wants to help individuals who need assistance due to a disability but still wish to work.
-As such, they have implemented the following incentives for individuals and families:
+To help individuals who need assistance due to a disability but still wish to work, the SSA has implemented various incentives for individuals and families.
+What path works for you will depend on your situation.

 Trial Work Period

-SSA offers a trial work period.
-After you complete the five-month waiting period, you can work for nine months while assessing your capabilities and skills.
-During your trial period, you still qualify for full Social Security benefits regardless of your level of income.
+After you complete the five-month waiting period, you can try working for nine months while assessing your capabilities and skills to see what level of work you can handle with your condition.
+During your trial period, you still qualify for full Social Security Disability Insurance benefits regardless of your level of income as long as:

 Extended Period of Eligibility

-If you do not meet Social Security guidelines that allow some work and your disability entitlement is terminated, then you can extend your period of eligibility for up to 36 months.
-You do not need to fill out a new application.
-You need to contact Social Security and if you meet the program requirements, your benefits will be automatically reinstated.
+If you do not meet the Social Security guidelines that allow some work, and your disability benefits are terminated, you can still extend your eligibility period for up to 36 months.
+You do not need to fill out a new application, but you must contact Social Security.
+If, during this period, you again meet the requirements to qualify for Social Security Disability, your benefits will be automatically reinstated.

-If your benefits suddenly stop because you have exceeded your monthly income limit, then SSA grants you five years to re-apply for benefits.
-If you suddenly stop working due to your disability, SSA can review your situation and reinstate your benefits.as long as you meet Social Security guidelines.
+If your benefits suddenly stop because you have exceeded your monthly income limit, the SSA grants you five years to re-apply for benefits.
+If you suddenly stop working during those five years because of a disability, SSA can review your situation and reinstate your benefits.
+This can occur as long as you meet Social Security Disability guidelines.

 Continuation of Medicare

-In addition to your social security benefits, you may also be eligible to receive Medicare Part A for up to 93 months.
+If you earn too much from your part-time job to qualify for Social Security Disability benefits, you may still have access to Medicare Part A for up to 93 months.
 Once the period ends, you can elect to purchase Medicare Part A or Part B coverage and pay the monthly premium to receive the benefit.

 Work Expenses

-Whether you work at home or on-site for an employer, you may need certain items that assist you as you complete your work.
-If so, SSA may be able to help you deduct these expenses from your monthly earnings and help you meet the income guidelines to continue to be eligible for benefits.
+Whether you work at home or on-site for an employer, you may need certain items to assist you as you complete your work.
+If so, the SSA can help you deduct these expenses from your monthly earnings.
+This can help you meet the income guidelines to continue your eligibility for benefits.

 - Changes in your personal or household income if you are on SSI